runceel/WinMRSignalR/readme.md

 - Build UWP project to UWP folder.
 - Open the project using Visual Studio 2017.
 - Install Microsoft.AspNet.SignalR.Client package using NuGet
-- Change URL as your server at SignalRManager.cs line 25.
+- Change the URL of SignalRManager.cs line 25 to your server.

 ```cs
 _connection = new HubConnection("http://<your site name>.azurewebsites.net/");